101 Family History Ideas Part III

 75. Make a “This is your Life” quilt, making blocks that depict that person’s life.
 Use pictures of family, hobbies, experiences and “firsts.”

 Several members of my husband’s family settled in Kentucky for a generation.
 They owned land and some were buried in what is now Fort Knox.
-I happened to be flipping through the channels on TV one day and saw, on the Discovery Channel, that Fort Knox opened their gates every year on Memorial Day so people could come and visit the graves.
+I happened to be flipping through the channels on TV one day and saw, on the Discovery Channel, that Fort Knox opens their gates every year on Memorial Day so people can come and visit the graves.
 My husband and I arranged a trip and found several of his ancestor’s graves there.
-We combined our trip by seeing family, as well as the United States history.
+We combined our trip by seeing “dead” family, as well as the United States history.
 It was one of the most amazing experiences I have ever had.

 Continued here